bbrzycki/setigen/docs/source/frame_methods.rst

     spectrum = frame.integrate() # stg.integrate(frame)
     time_series = frame.integrate(axis='f') # or axis=1

-This function is a wrapper for :func:`~setigen.integrate`, with the same parameters.
+This function is a wrapper for :func:`setigen.frame_utils.integrate`, with the same parameters.
 The :code:`axis` parameter can be either 't' or 0 to integrate along the time axis, or 'f' or 1 to integrate along the frequency axis.
 The :code:`mode` parameter can be either 'mean' or 'sum' to determine the manner of integration.